EpicOrange/riichi_advanced/documentation/mahjongscript.md

 Writing a ruleset requires knowing the JSON specification, which involves a lot of balancing brackets and not forgetting commas.
 MahjongScript was created for the purpose of avoiding these errors.
 Based on Elixir syntax, MahjongScript (.majs) is essentially a list of commands which compile down to jq.
 This jq is then applied to the empty object in order to create a JSON ruleset, or it can be applied to an existing JSON ruleset to mod it.

-There are four classes of data in MahjongScript:
+There are four types of data in MahjongScript:

 - [**JSON**](#json): numbers, strings, arrays, and objects
 - [**Conditions**](#conditions): conditions with `and`, `or`, `not`